oleganza/bitcoin-papers/BitcoinBlindSignatures.md

 Agent generates a key pair `x, X = x·G` and sends `X` to Principle. `G` is a common base point.

-Principle chooses random blinding factors `a` and `b` as uniformly random scalars.
+Principle chooses a blinding factor `b` as a uniformly random scalar.

-Principle computes the public verification key `X' = a·X + b` and uses it for locking funds on a blockchain.
+Principle computes the public verification key `X' = X + b` and uses it for locking funds on a blockchain.

 ## Protocol 2: signing